The smartest way to stay unaffected by ransomware? Backup!

 In summary: avoid infection

-- Keep your software and operating systems up to date.
+- Keep your software and operating systems up to date and your system clean.

 - Do not install applications from unfamiliar sources or untrusted websites.